biglovisa/creact/README.md

 - filter skills by text (use `onChange` event handler)
 - tag skills (personal, professional, urgent)
 - create groups of skills

+If you are interested in adding sections to this tutorial or find areas for improvement/correction/clarification, please submit a PR!